Applications for 2023/24 are now closed.

-The United States-Israel Educational Foundation (USIEF) and ISEF-Foundation plan to offer a joint grant to a post-doctoral scholar with a proven record in community service activities who is about to begin a program of research during the 2019/2020 academic year at an accredited university or non-profit research institute in the United States.
+Fulbright Israel and ISEF-Foundation plan to offer a joint fellowship to a postdoctoral scholar who is about to begin a program of research during the 2023/2024 academic year at an accredited university or non-profit research institute in the United States.

 The period of the award is nine to twelve months.

 This program is open to researchers in all fields of study except programs that include clinical activities involving direct patient care.

 Those interested in submitting an application for the Fulbright- ISEF scholarship must submit a number of additional documents, the details of which can be found in the Application instructions button at the bottom of the scholarship page

 - Basic health insurance for the grantee only for the duration of the grant;